 Linda Nicholls writes very personally about the powerful benefits of conscious deep breathing.

-Condensing my assumptions into writing seems monumental, so I tend to speak the thoughts that are foreground for me at the time.
+Condensing my personal assumptions into writing seems monumental, so I tend to speak the thoughts that are foreground for me at the time.
 This time, late the night before our closing I had a sudden desire to put some of my thoughts into writing.
 What emerged were personal assumptions about existence, my own and others.
-As I have been going through my life-altering voyage with cancer, more than ever I see my existence as a work-in-progress, difficult to pin down.
+As I have been going through my life-altering voyage with cancer, more than ever I see my existence as an ongoing, at times mysterious, work-in-progress.
 My relationship with certainty has always been paradoxical.
 I am suspicious of certainty.
 I experience it as an illusion while at the same time longing for it.
 “It depends” and “I don’t know” and “I’m not sure” are my familiar responses these days when asked how I am or what is going on with me.

 During our closing session, although it was edgy for me, I took a leap of faith and read what I had written to our group.
 I’ve received requests from some participants to post the thoughts I shared – thank you for your patience!

 Expanding beyond the edges of my comfort zone is a commitment I am living these days, so here goes, still in unpolished form, a work-in-progress, as am I.

 February 2019 Body Breath & Energy Training Assumptions:

 (Work-in-progress, raw, crude, what I am thinking about tonight)

 Existence is unified.
 Air is our unifier within all existence.
 It unifies me with all that only appears to be outside, around, and separate from me.
 Air shows me/us that we are not, cannot be separate.
 We cannot separate air and claim “this is my air, this is your air.”

 Breathing air is essential to sustaining life, we can only exist for a short time without breathing.
 No breath, no life, no being, no plants, no creatures, no food, no existence.